hanahh080601/Basic-NLP---RNN/README.md

   * Save model.
 * Evaluating
   * Generate n next characters with given prime "Juliet".
   * Result with 1000 next characters with given prime "Juliet":
+    ```bash
-      `Juliet of my like,
+    Juliet of my like,
     The words with a traches; but all my house
     With some mighty and such a man,
     If stands in tentience to the countery